Private companies have commercial plans for truly giant wind and solar farms and will export renewable energy by producing and exporting:

 Japan and Korea are interested in buying Australian hydrogen.
 Surprisingly, even Germany is also interested, despite our distance from Germany.
 The Germans want green hydrogen, not hydrogen from fossil fuels.

-- Green hydrogen comes from electrolysers which take water, and use renewable electricity to separate the water’s hydrogen and oxygen.
+- Green hydrogen comes from electrolysers which take water and use renewable electricity to separate the water’s hydrogen and oxygen.
 This electrolysis does not produce any carbon dioxide, a greenhouse gas.
-Green hydrogen production needs to become more efficient, so that it can compete with the cost of hydrogen made from fossil fuels.
+Green hydrogen production needs to become more efficient to compete with the cost of hydrogen made from fossil fuels.

 - Grey hydrogen comes from oil and coal.
 These processes also produce carbon dioxide.

 Uses of hydrogen

 Fuel cells use hydrogen.
 The fuel cells combine the hydrogen with oxygen from the air, to produce water and electricity.
 They can power cars or buses, or produce electricity for a grid.
 Other current uses for hydrogen are:

 - making ammonia,

 - making ammonium nitrate, a fertiliser and explosive,